ChengeazZ/Notes/Docker.md

  ENTRYPOINT ["python"]
  CMD ["main.py"]  # you cant overwrite entrypoint but cmd can ("main2.py" etc)

 **Explanations: FROM - Brings all from python:alpine container(all kind of containers exist in Dockerhub and it copies from there) to my container so container has OS and Language
 ```
+## VOLUMES
+ Docker volume is like an external storage space where you can save data from your container so that it doesn’t get lost when the container stops or is deleted.
+Containers themselves are temporary, and once they stop or are removed, all data inside them usually disappears.
+You can use same volume data(lets say it has data base) among couple containers.
+ You can also use Volume to change container.
+If you change something in volume the container binded tp this will also change.
+So instead building cotainer every time , you can do this.
+ Volumes can be Binded or just Named.
+Binded when you choose folder to become volume and store data where in Named Docker itself creates folder somwhere.
+So better use Binded.

 ## BUILDING CONTAINER